Vyrologix Leronlimab (Pro 140) Description

 Eleven SAEs were reported in 6 patients (6/28; 21.4%) receiving placebo compared to eight (8) SAEs in 5 patients (5/56; 8.9%) receiving leronlimab.
 None of the SAEs in the leronlimab arm were deemed related to study drug administration by the investigators.
 Of the 84 patients treated, one patient died 33 days after enrollment due to an event unrelated to leronlimab.

-Leronlimab is in early clinical trials to treat COVID-19 disease.
-Leronlimab is intended to serve as a therapy for patients who experience respiratory illness as a result of contracting the Coronavirus Disease 2019 (COVID-19).
-The treatment of these patients was not under the Company’s proposed randomized controlled Phase 2 clinical trial protocol recently submitted to the FDA.
+Vyrologix Leronlimab (Pro 140) is in early clinical trials to treat COVID-19 disease.
+Leronlimab is intended to serve as a therapy for patients who experience respiratory illness due to contracting the Coronavirus Disease 2019 (COVID-19).
+These patients' treatment was not under the Company’s proposed randomized controlled Phase 2 clinical trial protocol recently submitted to the FDA.

-The “cytokine storm” is believed to play an integral role in the development of acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
-Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in the pathophysiology of lung inflammation.
+The “cytokine storm” is believed to play an integral role in developing acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
+Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in lung inflammation's pathophysiology.
 The acute respiratory distress syndrome (ARDS) of COVID-19 results from the accumulation of neutrophils within the pulmonary circulation and alveolar spaces.